-I am currently an Authorised Trader operating under the grace period scheme for exports to NI, will I need to use PHEATS?
+I am currently an Authorised Trader operating under the Authorised Trader Scheme for movements to NI, will I need to use PHEATS?

-When the grace period for authorised traders comes to an end on the 31st of March 2021, all exports of regulated plants and plant products will require a PC.
+When the Authorised Trader Scheme comes comes to an end, all exports of regulated plants and plant products will require a PC.
 If you export fruit, vegetables or cut flowers then you may be eligible for PHEATS.
-It would be advisable to have PHEATS in place before the 31st March 2021 so that it can be operated from the 1st April.
+It would be advisable to have PHEATS in place before the end of the Authorised Trader.